sourcegraph/scip-java/docs/getting-started.md

 ### Java fat jar

-Use the Coursier `bootstrap` command to generate a standalone Java binary, which includes all dependencies and does not require further access to the internet after installation.
+Use the Coursier `bootstrap` command to generate an executable Java binary, which includes all dependencies and does not require further access to the internet after installation.

 ```sh
 # macOS/Linux/Windows